nlpanon007/Content-Type-Profiling/README.md

-# Content Type Profiling of Data-to-Text Datasets
+# Content Type Profiling of Data-to-Text Generation Dataset

 This repo contains the code and experimental results for the D2T Datasets Content Type Profiling.

+**Note:** This repository is to compliment the submitted paper.
+It will be deleted after conference's anonymity period is over.

 ## Things that can be done with the code in this repo